Composed multi-element patterns.

 Features:

-• Uses 100dvh (dynamic viewport height) to avoid iOS URL bar issues
+100dvh (dynamic viewport height) to avoid iOS URL bar issuesmin-block-size: 0 on shell and direct regions)Behavior:

 Features: